Skip to content

 The Solution

-Tailwind Warning Auto-Fix reads every optimization warning already produced by Tailwind CSS IntelliSense in the active file and applies all suggested fixes at once, atomically, with full undo support.
+Tailwind Warning Auto-Fix reads every warning already produced by Tailwind CSS IntelliSense in the active file and resolves it — automatically for optimizations, interactively for conflicts — in one command, atomically, with full undo support.

 It does not reimplement Tailwind's optimization logic — it's a thin, safe automation layer over diagnostics that already exist.